Troy Aikman: Dallas Cowboys

 In 1995, Aikman passed for over 3,300 yards as the Cowboys once again finished with the best record in the NFC, with the 49ers having the second-best record.
-Aikman was knocked out of a highly anticipated rematch between the Cowboys and the San Francisco 49ers when 49ers' Stubblefield landed on Aikman, forcing his knee to hit the turf.
-After a playoff loss at home by the 49ers to the Green Bay Packers, the Cowboys hosted the Packers in the NFC Championship and, for the third straight season, knocked the Packers out of the playoffs, this time by a 38–27 score, to earn their third Super Bowl appearance in four years.
+Aikman was knocked out of a highly anticipated rematch between the Cowboys and the San Francisco 49ers when Stubblefield landed on Aikman, forcing his knee to hit the turf.
+After a playoff loss at home by the 49ers to the Green Bay Packers, the Cowboys faced the Packers in the NFC Championship and, for the third straight season, knocked the Packers out of the playoffs, this time by a 38–27 score, to earn their third Super Bowl appearance in four years.
 The Cowboys won Super Bowl XXX against the Pittsburgh Steelers 27–17, with Aikman throwing one touchdown pass.

-In 1996, despite offensive troubles, Aikman again helped lead the Cowboys to another NFC East Division title and a home game for the Wild Card playoff round, a 40–15 drubbing of the Minnesota Vikings.
-The following week, the Cowboys fell in the Divisional Playoffs to the Carolina Panthers, 26–17.
+In 1996, despite offensive troubles, Aikman again helped lead the Cowboys to another NFC East Division title and a home game in the wild card round, a 40–15 win over the Minnesota Vikings.
+The following week, the Cowboys fell in the divisional round to the Carolina Panthers, 26–17.

-In 1997, Aikman became the first quarterback in Cowboys' history to have three straight 3,000-yard seasons, but the team finished 6–10 and missed the playoffs for the first time since 1990.
-Switzer suffered the first losing season of his career, and resigned at the end of the season.
+In 1997, Aikman became the first quarterback in Cowboys history to have three straight 3,000-yard seasons, but the team finished 6–10 and missed the playoffs for the first time since 1990.
+Switzer suffered the first losing season of his career and resigned at the end of the season.

 1998 was a rebound year for Aikman and the Cowboys, and despite missing five games, Aikman again helped lead the Cowboys back to the NFC East title and the playoffs.
-The Cowboys were stunned at home in the Wild Card game as the #6 seed Arizona Cardinals won, 20–7.
+The Cowboys were upset at home in the wild card round as the #6 seed Arizona Cardinals won, 20–7.

-The 1999 season started off with a bang for Aikman and the Cowboys as they squared off against the Washington Redskins.
-Aikman fired a career-high five touchdown passes, including the game winner in overtime to beat the Redskins.
+The 1999 season started off strong for Aikman and the Cowboys as they faced the Washington Redskins.
+Aikman threw a career-high five touchdown passes, including the game-winner in overtime to beat the Redskins.
 1999 also marked the final playoff appearance for Aikman, and the final season the trio of Aikman, Irvin, and Emmitt Smith would play together.
-The Cowboys finished 8–8 and lost in the Wild Card playoff game to the Minnesota Vikings, 27–10.
+The Cowboys finished 8–8 and lost in the wild card round to the Minnesota Vikings, 27–10.

 The 2000 season was Aikman's final season as a professional football player.
 Aikman suffered several concussions during the season, and a revolving door at quarterback took place between Aikman and former Eagles quarterback Randall Cunningham.
 Aikman's final game was at home against the Washington Redskins.
 He was hit by linebacker LaVar Arrington and suffered the tenth and final concussion of his career.